godotengine/godot-docs/classes/class_environment.rst

 - void **set_glow_hdr_bleed_threshold** **(** :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_glow_hdr_bleed_threshold** **(** **)**

 The lower threshold of the HDR glow.
-When using the OpenGL renderer (which doesn't support HDR), this needs to be below ``1.0`` for glow to be visible.
+When using the Mobile rendering method (which only supports a lower dynamic range up to ``2.0``), this may need to be below ``1.0`` for glow to be visible.
 A value of ``0.9`` works well in this case.
+This value also needs to be decreased below ``1.0`` when using glow in 2D, as 2D rendering is performed in SDR.

 .. rst-class:: classref-item-separator